typed-ember/glint/docs/ember/component-signatures.md

   Args: {
     items: Array<T>;
   };
-  // We accept two named blocks: an optional `header`, and a required
+  // We accept two named blocks: a parameter-less `header` block
-  // `row`, which will be invoked with each item and its index.
+  // and a `row` block which will be invoked with each item and
+  // its index sequentially.
-  Yields: {
+  Blocks: {
-    header?: [];
+    header: [];
     row: [item: T, index: number];
   };
 }